Manchester Central Convention Complex: Events

 During its days as the GMEX Centre, the venue was used for hosting rock concerts.
-Not long after its official opening, Factory Records used the venue for their Festival of the Tenth Summer in July 1986 to celebrate the 10th anniversary of punk in the city, and included appearances by the Smiths, and Factory Records stalwarts New Order.
+Not long after its official opening, Factory Records used the venue for their Festival of the Tenth Summer in July 1986 to celebrate the 10th anniversary of punk in the city, and included appearances by the Smiths and Factory Records stalwarts New Order.
 James appeared in 1990, U2 in June 1992, Metallica in November 1992 on their The Black Album tour and the Cure in November 1992.
 G-Mex had a seating capacity of 9,500 for end stage concerts and 12,500 for standing events and stopped hosting concerts in 1997, with the last gig by Oasis in December.
 G-Mex was also the 2002 Commonwealth Games venue for gymnastics, weightlifting, judo and wrestling.

-After a nine-year break, it was again used for concerts by Snow Patrol in December 2006 with Morrissey, the Verve.
-Marilyn Manson, Franz Ferdinand, Manic Street Preachers, Arctic Monkeys, Bloc Party and Hard-Fi holding concerts in 2007.
+After a nine-year break, it was again used for concerts by Snow Patrol in December 2006 with Morrissey, the Verve, Marilyn Manson, Franz Ferdinand, Manic Street Preachers, Arctic Monkeys, Bloc Party and Hard-Fi holding concerts in 2007.
 Status Quo have performed there multiple times.
 The venue hosted concerts by Placebo in December 2009, Arcade Fire, Biffy Clyro, Thirty Seconds to Mars, the Taste of Chaos Tour 2010, deadmau5, Pendulum in December 2010 and the Eighth Plague Tour.
-In 2011, it hosted the Girls' Day Out Show.
+In 2011 it hosted the Girls' Day Out Show.

 In 2009 and 2010, it played host to the Manchester audition stages of the ITV programme The X Factor.
 In December 2012, it hosted the finals of series 9 of The X Factor.

 In September 2006, the Labour Party moved from traditional seaside venues to hold its annual party conference at the complex.
-It has also hosted conferences for the Confederation of British Industry, ECOFIN, the Liberal Democrats and the Conservative Party.
+It has also hosted conferences for the Confederation of British Industry, ECOFIN, the Liberal Democrats, the Conservative Party and the Green Party.

-The venue was also the filming location of Ninja Warrior UK between 2015 and 2019.
+The venue was also the filming location of Ninja Warrior UK between 2015 and 2022.

-The venue was selected to host the final of the 2021 Wheelchair Rugby League World Cup, which saw England beat France 28–24 to lift their second world cup title equalling the record set by the runners-up.
+The venue was selected to host the 2021 Wheelchair Rugby League World Cup final, which saw England beat France 28–24 to lift their second world cup title equalling the record set by the runners-up.

 Transport

-Located in the heart of the city, Manchester Central is served by two Metrolink tram stops - Deansgate-Castlefield tram stop and St Peter's Square tram stop both of which are under a five-minute walk from the venue.
-National Rail local train services serve Deansgate railway station whilst Manchester Piccadilly is a twenty-minute walk away.
+Located in the heart of the city, Manchester Central is served by two Metrolink tram stops – Deansgate-Castlefield tram stop and St Peter's Square tram stop, both of which are under a five-minute walk from the venue.
+National Rail local train services serve Deansgate railway station whilst Manchester Piccadilly is a 20-minute walk away.

 Emergency hospital

-On 27 March 2020, the UK government announced that the building would be converted into an emergency hospital, part of a network of NHS Nightingale Hospitals similar to the NHS Nightingale Hospital London already under construction, intended to deal with the COVID-19 pandemic and with 1,000 beds.
-It opened on 17 April 2020.
+On 27 March 2020, the UK government announced that the building would be converted into an emergency hospital, part of a network of NHS Nightingale Hospitals similar to the NHS Nightingale Hospital London that was already under construction, intended to deal with the COVID-19 pandemic and with 1,000 beds.
+It opened on 17 April 2020, and was closed in March 2021.